 - 9-inch long nap or roller cover

-- thicker roller cover (like one-and-one-quarter inch thick will make the job easier because you can cover more area with fewer strokes)
+- Thicker roller cover (a 1 ¼-inch thick roller cover will make the job easier because you can cover more area with fewer strokes)

 This video demonstrates how to coat a roof properly using an elastomeric roof coating.

 When done properly with the right materials, this process can repair or prevent roof leaks.
 It can also extend the life of a roof and lower energy bills by as much as 30 percent.